The twistor space of a real associative algebra: incidence geometry, semisimple classification and slice-regular functions: Introduction

-From such a description, it is clear that many of the qualitative properties of slice-regular functions come from the fact that the map $\mathscr{F}$ (or some equivalent map) is holomorphic; however, the theory developed up to know assumes a stronger hypothesis, namely that such map is of the form $\mathscr{F}(z,s)=(F(z),s)$, with $F$ holomorphic; if one drops this restrictions and considers just any holomorphic map (with the right symmetries), a larger family of functions is defined, which shares many behaviours in common with holomorphic functions (and, obviously, slice-regular functions).
+From this description, many qualitative properties of slice-regular functions can be traced back to the holomorphicity of $\mathscr F$; however, the theory developed so far assumes the stronger hypothesis that $\mathscr F$ is exactly of the form $\mathscr F(z,s)=(F(z),s)$, with $F$ holomorphic.
+If one drops this restriction and considers instead an arbitrary holomorphic map $\mathfrak F:\cU\times S\to\C\otimes A\times S$ with the appropriate symmetries, a larger class of \emph{generalized slice-regular functions} is defined, to which much of the holomorphic machinery developed in this paper still applies; we discuss this application in Section \ref{application}.

-The content is organized as follows.
-In Section 2, we present the various definitions of slice-regular function, the results of \cite{GP1} and we work out the explicit correspondence with the twistor transform given by \cite{GSS}; we also remark how the latter interpretation is linked to the results in \cite{M1}.

-Section 3 deals with the natural complex structure carried by $S$ and its role in the definintion of slice-regular functions; in Section 4, we describe the incidence variety and the zero variety that generalize the discussion carried out in \cite{M1}.

-Section 5 is devoted to the construction of a parametrization of an affine chart of the set $S$ and the consequent definition of a twistor transform in the general setting of an associative algebra; in Section 4, we restrict the admissible set of square roots of $-1$ to those inducing an orthogonal transformation of $A$ (via left multiplication), with respect to some inner product, and we study the consequences of this.
-In particular, the setting of Ghiloni and Perotti can be obtained by choosing a particular inner product.

-Finally, Section 7 proposes a generalization of slice-regular functions, for which many of the properties that come from holomorphic functions still hold.

-{\bf Acknowledgements} The author is profoundly grateful to Irene Sabadini for the many fruitful insights and contributions on the subject of this paper and related topics.
-In addition, the author would also like to thank Daniele Angella, Cinzia Bisi, Graziani Gentili, Riccardo Ghiloni, Alessandro Perotti, Giulia Sarfatti and Caterina Stoppato for useful discussions and comments.